Van-Nostrand/chessboard/README.md

 # Chess!
 This is a project that has haunted me since College.
 I originally tried to do it in Java but never finished it.
 I figured I'd try to finish it in react

+### January 2023
+finished adding typescript and fixed some immediate bugs

 ### November 28 2021
 altering how context is used
 * moved some functions to context/actions.js which is now imported with state